tylerapplebaum/EC2IndexPage/README.md

 * 8/15/19: If I choose to clean up the DynamoDB table, I'll probably want an external Lambda function to do that.
 It could check for currently running instances and delete anything not matching a currently running instance ID.

-* 8/15/19: It would be nice to see some other info besides the IP address, like instance type, or something else from the metadata.
+~~* 8/15/19: It would be nice to see some other info besides the IP address, like instance type, or something else from the metadata.~~

+  * 8/15/19: Added instance type, and documented what needs to be modified to add more properties in the future.

 * 8/15/19: Create CloudFormation template that includes an Auto Scaling Group and Launch Configuration.
 The CF template should also have an S3 bucket to pull in the modified httpd.conf file (includes X-Forwarded-For logging).
 The CF template can include **all** of the prerequisites above, like the DynamoDB table, Cognito config, and IAM roles.